riceissa/breathing/doc.md

 - ML: kept mentioning buteyko breathing to me saying i should try it.
 - Howard Cooper: While I've benefitted from all the sources I'm citing in the [References], I want to call out especially @cooper2021 as the thing that finally made the CO~2~ stuff click for me (though my understanding was still very incomplete) and got me to actually start playing around with buteyko techniques.
 - CM: told me about the capnotrainer and got me excited about capnometry biofeedback.
 - Vipul Naik helped me understand some key things about the biology of respiration.
-In particular, he was the one who figured out that having a low CO~2~ means pH is more sensitive to slight fluctuations in CO~2~ levels.
+In particular, he was the one who figured out that having a low CO~2~ means pH is more sensitive to slight fluctuations in CO~2~ levels. also for reading drafts of this document and giving me feedback.
 - DD: introduced me to JA. he was also a catalyst for me figuring out my circadian rhythm, but that's a whole separate topic.
-- JA: my breathing coach; helped me
+- JA: my breathing coach; helped me get set up on the capnotrainer, and helped me through the whole biofeedback process.
 - PL: was generous enough to spend an hour talking to me about capnometer stuff.

 # References {.unnumbered}